 7. Check Application Status

 If you receive your acceptance letter, congratulations!
 You're on your way.
-Start the Admitted checklist to enroll at FIU.
+Start the Admitted checklist to secure your spot at FIU.

-If your application is denied, not all hope is lost.
-You may Appeal a denied decision if your grades have changed or if you retook a test for a higher score.
+If your application is denied, you may appeal the decision if your grades have improved or if you have retaken a test and achieved a higher score.

 Students who have received a letter of deferred admission or alternate term admission:

-- A deferred admission decision means that we have not been able to make a decision based on the academic credentials you have submitted.
+• deferred admission decision means that we have not been able to make a decision based on the academic credentials you have submitted.
 We would like for you to send us your first semester grades in January and/or any new SAT or ACT scores you may have.
 In addition to receiving a letter, we will also contact you via email.
 Please make sure to check your email regularly for updated information regarding your deferred admission status.
+Communicating continued demonstrated interest is not required when you are deferred admission.
+We understand that not all applicants admitted to Early Fall can begin taking classes in Miami in June.
+You are offered the opportunity to take online classes over the summer or you can defer your application to spring (January).
+If you are admitted to summer, regardless of course modality, orientation is in person over the summer, and it is mandatory.